 On the downside, no sooner I had resolved, as I described in my last post, that the future would hold more time for family and friends than . . . it didn’t.
 As I opened gifts on Saturday evening before our picnic, I learned that my daughter had spent the previous several days organizing a surprise birthday party for me for the night before!
 A party that had been cancelled because I was conducting a funeral that evening.
 I was crushed when the surprise was inadvertently revealed by my son (who assumed that I must have known by then) ~ I had had NO idea and have always wished that someone would plan a surprise party for me!
 Well, as a friend pointed out, I did get my wish . . . someone did plan a party.

 A few nights later, I missed my book club, a bi-monthly gathering of women friends, because I was en route home from an out-of-state training event.
-I am so often flummoxed in my efforts to spend more time on my own relationships, and so disappointed when my work intervenes; I am beginning to see retirement as a necessity more for creating time with those I love than for anything else!
+I am so often flummoxed in my efforts to spend more time on my own relationships, and so disappointed when that happens; I am beginning to see retirement as a necessity more for creating time with those I love than for anything else!